-- /1 The tone or style is appropriate to an academic audience. - Paragraphs form units of thought; include a topic sentence and detail that support the topic sentence.

-There are smooth transitions between paragraphs.

-- /2 APA format is followed.
+- The tone or style is appropriate to an academic audience. - Paragraphs form units of thought; include a topic sentence and detail that support the topic sentence.
+There are smooth transitions between paragraphs. - /3 APA format is followed. - /2 Content is appropriate (relates to assignment requests). - $7 \times 3 = 21$ marks

-- /1 Grammar and verb tense.

-- /2 Content is appropriate (relates to assignment requests).

-- $7 \times 3 = 21 \text{ marks}$